UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

 .. rst-class:: center large

+    All sequences are "iterables" --

     More on this in a while.

 LAB
 ====